-The Ivory Coast international says he opted for a transfer to Serie A this summer because the Gunners boss had little faith in him becoming a success at the Emirates Stadium
+The Cote d'Ivoire international says he opted for a transfer to Serie A this summer because the Gunners boss had little faith in him becoming a success at the Emirates Stadium

 The 26-year-old Ivorian forward said he did not always have the confidence of his French boss but is looking forward to a new challenge in the Serie A, after being moved on from the Emirates earlier in August.